Scottify20/imdb-movie-search/README.md

 A simple web app to browse information about Movies, TV Series, and more in the [OMDB API](https://www.omdbapi.com/ "OMDB API's Website")'s Dataset.

 ### Notes:

-- For demo purposes, the [OMDB API](https://www.omdbapi.com/ "OMDB API's Website") key for this project is exposed.
-Please do not use the API key for any purposes other than running this web app.
 - Due to the limitations of the OMDB API, I will be replacing it with [TMDB API](https://developer.themoviedb.org/docs/getting-started 'TMDB API Section') and secure the new API key in future versions of this app.

 ## Live Preview